tianyic/only_train_once_personal_footprint/README.md

 ## Reference

-If you find the repo useful, please kindly cite our paper:
+If you find the repo useful, please kindly cite our papers:

 ```
 @inproceedings{chen2023otov2,